geokar2006/Game-Guardian-Easy-MemoryPatch/README.md

 # Game-Guardian-Easy-MemoryPatch
 ## Path any lib hex by offset in game guardian scripts.
-Fuly writed by me.
+Fully writed by me.
 # Usage:
 ```lua
 example_path = MemoryPatch("libil2cpp.so", 0x0, "a 17 f 400")